About Perfumers Alcohol - A Complete Guide to Ethyl Alcohol for Perfumery

 Alcohol from Cane - As in sugarcane, the ethanol produced possesses a strong, close to burnt/very toasted notes of molasses, brown sugar, hard caramel.
 Blends well with vanillas or spicy herbs, present when looked for.
 Most popular form of "value-priced" organic spirits.

 Alcohol from Grape - Easy to recognize.
 Abundant fragrant flora aromas obtained after juicing for wine from the rich grape skins & pulp, earthy not sweet.
 Prominent odor, even with layers applied.
 Available in organic.

-Wheat - Crisp, spicy, reliably consistent aroma profile when sourced from different reputable distillers.
+Alcohol from Wheat - Crisp, spicy, reliably consistent aroma profile when sourced from different reputable distillers.
 Wheat alcohol's use in the beverage industry, coupled with handling requirements that differ from corn and other grain, typically price wheat alcohol higher than other raw materials.

-Corn - Naturally the most neutral aroma, taste, and character profile of all the alcohol options available for perfumers.
+Alcohol from Corn - Naturally the most neutral aroma, taste, and character profile of all the alcohol options available for perfumers.
 Corn ethanol is renowned for its ability to create a supremely pure base ethanol with very little odor naturally.
 Low natural odor means corn ethanol is the best for hiding behind the delicate botanicals or fragrance oils you choose to incorporate into your perfume.
-Corn ethanol is naturally gluten free, and even available made with 100% Certified Organic Non-GMO Corn.
+Corn ethanol is naturally gluten free, and even available made with Certified Organic Non-GMO Corn.

 190 Proof vs 200 Proof Alcohol for Perfumers